Home / Health Insurance / Articles / Diseases / Learn About the Causes and Symptoms of Vitamin B2 Deficiency

 Contents

-The human body secretes vitamins on a regular basis, which is why it is essential to replenish the same by consuming enough vitamins through diet.
+The human body secretes vitamins regularly, which is why it is essential to replenish them by consuming enough vitamins through diet.

-It is not possible for the human body to store vitamins.
-Normally, a lack of vitamin B2 indicates a deficiency of other essential vitamins as well.
+The human body can't store vitamins.
+Usually, a lack of Vitamin B2 also indicates a deficiency of other essential vitamins.
 In medical terms, a deficiency of riboflavin is called ariboflavinosis.

 A secondary riboflavin deficiency occurs due to other reasons.
 This could be due to the inability of the intestines to absorb the vitamins properly or the inability of the body to use the absorbed vitamins.
-It is also possible that the body may be excreting the vitamins too frequently, which can contribute to a deficiency of the same.
+The body may be excreting the vitamins too frequently, which can contribute to a deficiency.

 There are many signs and symptoms which can indicate a deficiency of Vitamin B2.